buildbuddy-io/buildbuddy/docs/enterprise-api.md

   string repo_url = 1;
   // Reference for where the workflow should be run (currently branch names and commit shas
   // are supported).
 If a branch name, will pull the latest version of the branch.
+  // If a commit sha, you must also pass the reporting_metadata.branch field,
+  // or the Buildbuddy UI will not contain the branch name.
   // Ex. "main" (branch) or "abc123" (commit sha) string ref = 2;